Aaron-Zhao123/blog/papers/papers_index.md

 # [](#others)Networking
 ## [Scheduling Algorithms](/blog/papers/others/scheduling.html)
-My research internship in Microsoft puts a focus on input-buffered switches in datacenters
+My research internship in Microsoft puts a focus on input-buffered switches in data centers

 # To Read